Properties of fields: Image field properties

 Original filename tag

 This option (available from 7.7.3) replaces the <OriginalFileNameTag> element in the settings.xml configuration file for Collections.
 It has the same functionality but that older way (see chapter 4.7 in the installation guide for Collections) of matching image and application field tags to field tags which should hold the original file name when the actually linked media file is turned into a GUID, is now deprecated.
-The settings.xml way will still work if you don't use the Original filename tag property for fields, but if you consider using the new property, then use if for all fields that were configured in settings.xml for this purpose and then remove the section from settings.xml (although the field properties will take precedence over the relevant settings.xml section if you left it there accidentally).
+The settings.xml way will still work if you don't use the Original filename tag property for fields, but if you consider using the new property, then use it for all fields that were configured in settings.xml for this purpose and then remove the section from settings.xml (although the field properties will take precedence over the relevant settings.xml section if you left it there accidentally).

 So if a part of that section is the following, for example: